develancer/srodek/README.md

 should denote an index of the object in the shapefile.
 If the third parameter is not given, the first object in the file will be read.

+**IMPORTANT**: the current version of the program works only with the most recent dataset, consisting of simple latitude and longitude values.
+To work with older datasets represented in Transverse Mercator projection, use the version from *transverse-mercator* branch instead.

 ### Example

 (for the original data set used for publication)